Skip to main content

 After examining all the documents, the auditor may decide to take a closer look at certain drivers, most likely those that have had Hours of Service violations or been in accidents.
 The auditor will request a print out of the driver’s logs for the period of time being studied.

 When the auditors have completed their work, they will provide the fleet with a compliance review report that addresses any areas of concern they discovered and offer recommendations for improving performance and DOT compliance.
-Remember the purpose of FMCSA is to ensure trucks are operated in a safe manner, so auditors will be looking for ongoing issues that impact safety on the road.
+Remember, the purpose of FMCSA is to ensure trucks are operated in a safe manner, so auditors will be looking for ongoing issues that impact safety on the road and your CSA score.

 Here are a few helpful tips to help make sure that your drivers and trucks are ready for an audit to stay compliant with DOT regulations: